veillette/physics-book/contents/ch2GraphicalAnalysisOfOneDimensionalMotion.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-(a) Explain how you can use the graph of position versus time in [Figure](#fig9) to describe the change in velocity over time.
+(a) Explain how you can use the graph of position versus time in [Figure 9](#fig9) to describe the change in velocity over time.
 Identify (b) the time ( $$ t_{a} $$, $$ t_{b} $$, $$ t_{c} $$, $$ t_{d} $$, or $$ t_{e} $$) at which the instantaneous velocity is greatest,
 (c) the time at which it is
 zero, and